 Induction: Trimble x9 laser scanner

-2 hour, 1-to-1 or small group session on how to use our Trimble scanner and the accompanying software.
+By request, 2 hour, 1-to-1 or small group session on how to use our Trimble scanner and the accompanying software.
 Staff and students will need to complete this induction in order to take out our Trimble scanner kit.
 Inductions are held at Augustine’s Court.
 Attendees should have their own Windows laptop, we’ll install the required software during the session.
+Attendance on this session is mandatory before the Trimble scanner can be borrowed from the Lab.
+Venue: Tyndall Ave Arts Library Creative Lab.
+If you’d like to take this workshop please contact us.

 Induction: Shadow motion capture system

-2 hour, 1-to-1 or small group session on how to use our Shadow motion capture system and the accompanying software.
+By request, 2 hour, 1-to-1 or small group session on how to use our Shadow motion capture system and the accompanying software.
 Staff and students will need to complete this induction in order to take out our Shadow kit.
 Inductions are held at Augustine’s Court.
 Attendees should have their own Windows laptop, we’ll install the required software during the session.
+Attendance on this session is mandatory before the Shadow system can be borrowed from the Lab.
+Venue: Tyndall Ave Arts Library Creative Lab.
+If you’d like to take this workshop please contact us.

 Induction: InstaPro 360 camera

-2 hour, 1-to-1 or small group session on how to use our InsatPro 360 and the accompanying software.
+By request, 2 hour, 1-to-1 or small group session on how to use our InsatPro 360 and the accompanying software.
 Staff and students will need to complete this induction in order to take out our InstaPro kit.
 Inductions are held at Augustine’s Court.
 Attendees should have their own Windows laptop, we’ll install the required software during the session.
+Attendance on this session is mandatory before the Instapro 360 can be borrowed from the Lab.
+Venue: Tyndall Ave Arts Library Creative Lab.
+If you’d like to take this workshop please contact us.